Survival for testicular cancer

 Survival depends on many factors, so no one can tell you exactly how long you’ll live.
 It depends on your individual condition, type of cancer, treatment and level of fitness.

-You can also talk about this to the Cancer Research UK nurses on freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.
+Your doctor can give you more information about your own outlook (prognosis).
+You can also talk about this with the Cancer Research UK information nurses on freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.

 Survival for all stages of testicular cancer

 The outlook for testicular cancer is one of the best for all cancers.
-Nearly all men survive their disease.

 Generally in England: